 - Be one of your agency’s favorite clients.
 Never treat anyone like they have to work on your business.
 Inspire everyone to want to work on your brand.

-- Stay focused on one target, one strategy, one consumer benefit and one brand idea.
+- Undoubtedly, stay focused on one target, one strategy, one consumer benefit and one brand idea.
 Avoid the just in case list or adding one more thing.

 - When writing a brief or providing feedback, resist controlling the creative outcome.
 Give them your problems, not your solutions.

-- Be willing to fight anyone in the way of great work, even with your boss.
+- Importantly, be willing to fight anyone in the way of great work, even with your boss.
 You will start to see everyone on the team fight for you.

 - LOVE your advertising, and never settle for OK.
 Never approve OK advertising that feels safe.
 What signal do you think it sends everyone involved?